scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 ## Participating
 If you wish to use Clojure for a data or science project and prefer not to be alone in that journey, this group is possibly for you.

-We assume that you plan to attend most of the biweekly sessions and work on your project between them.
+We will assume that you plan to attend most of the biweekly sessions and work on your project between them.
 We will also assume that you either know some Clojure or have a serious intention to learn it.

 To join, please reach out to us, and we will think together about whether this group fits your path.